hoyangtsai/blog/pages/about.md

 </span>
 </div>

-Currently, I'm working as a front-end engineer.
+Currently, I'm working as a front-end developer.
 Besides of the work duty, I like to develop or contribute some stuff, which are most based on front-end skills.
 My first job was to drive Java SE with MS SQL Server to customize a web-based PTC Windchill PLM system features, and use Javascript to customize PTC Arbortext document software automations for one year and half.
 After the first career, I started to develop Firefox OS apps and web applications, these were based on HTML5 like cloud drive and restaurant search system.
 In the cloud drive, I involved with back-end RESTful service development and front-end media files preview on the web.
 In the restaurant search system, I was in charge of all of the beck-end REST APIs for the web and native apps.